DraxFM/MultiBlox/README.md

 > [!CAUTION]
 > The only other official source to get MultiBlox from is [multiblox.vercel.app](https://multiblox.vercel.app) or [vercel-multiblox.vercel.app](https://vercel-multiblox.vercel.app)!

+> [!NOTE]
+> With the newest Bloxstrap version (2.9.0), multi-instance launching has returned as a feature, making this software obsolete.
+You are better off using the official integrated Bloxtsrap multi-instance method and do not need this software as of right now.
+The future of this project is put on hold for now.
+It will remain here for learning purposes and incase multi-instancing gets removed again.
+So long!

 # <img src="https://github.com/DraxFM/MultiBlox/raw/main/md/icon.png" width="48"/> MultiBlox v1.0.6

 MultiBlox is an open source software written in Python that lets you run multiple instances of Roblox.